 For the past eight months, Ramirez and her son, who is now 10 years old, have stayed at Austin’s St. Andrews Presbyterian Church, where they gave them sanctuary during the legal battle for asylum.
 Grassroots Leadership immigration organizer Alejandro Caceres said Ramirez deserved the deferred action.
 Ramirez spent 11 months in a Texas detention facility back in August 2014 when she and her son first came to the United States.
 “She is able to apply for a work permit, in that year.
 Able to be in the United States, have an ID, have a social security, and able to work,” said Caceres.

-If you are in the process of applying for your American visa and working to get your immigration papers sorted out, hire the immigration attorneys at the William Jang, PLLC.
+If you are in the process of applying for your American visa and working to get your immigration papers sorted out, hire the immigration attorneys at the Law Office of William Jang, PLLC.
 We provide legal services in Austin and other areas of Texas for people fighting an immigration battle.
 Find out more by calling our offices today at .